Whitbread (LON:WTB) Stock Price Down 11.3% - What's Next?

-Whitbread (LON:WTB - Get Free Report) last issued its quarterly earnings data on Thursday, October 16th.
-The company reported GBX 133.70 earnings per share (EPS) for the quarter.
+Whitbread (LON:WTB - Get Free Report) last announced its quarterly earnings data on Thursday, October 16th.
+The company reported GBX 133.70 EPS for the quarter.
 Whitbread had a net margin of 8.08% and a return on equity of 6.83%.
-Sell-side analysts expect that Whitbread plc will post 227.1851852 EPS for the current fiscal year.
+As a group, research analysts forecast that Whitbread plc will post 227.1851852 EPS for the current year.

-In related news, insider Richard Gillingwater acquired 500 shares of the firm's stock in a transaction that occurred on Tuesday, October 21st.
-The stock was purchased at an average cost of GBX 2,974 per share, for a total transaction of £14,870.
-Also, insider Christine Mary Hodgson acquired 10,000 shares of the company's stock in a transaction that occurred on Friday, October 17th.
-The shares were bought at an average cost of GBX 2,880 per share, for a total transaction of £288,000.
-Insiders own 0.38% of the company's stock.
+In related news, insider Richard Gillingwater acquired 500 shares of Whitbread stock in a transaction on Tuesday, October 21st.
+The stock was purchased at an average cost of GBX 2,974 per share, with a total value of £14,870.
+Also, insider Christine Mary Hodgson acquired 10,000 shares of the firm's stock in a transaction on Friday, October 17th.
+The stock was bought at an average price of GBX 2,880 per share, for a total transaction of £288,000.
+Company insiders own 0.38% of the company's stock.

 Whitbread Company Profile